Product thinking

 One question I would rather ask is:

-Where is the smallest human judgment that creates the largest net-positive outcome?
+Where is the smallest human judgment that changes the outcome for the better?

-"Net-positive" is doing a lot of work in that sentence.
-It does not mean more activity.
+"For the better" has to include more than activity.
 It includes customer trust, quality, speed, morale, risk, opportunity cost, future maintenance burden, precedent, coordination cost, and whether the organization is moving in the right direction.

 For me, that changes the product shape.
 I would not start by trying to automate the most visible activity.
 I would look for the moment where a small amount of human judgment, applied with the right context, changes the trajectory of the work.